 Find fellowships, conferences, grants and awards deadlines, workshops and networking opportunities, crowd-sourced leads to job banks, reporting toolkits, hundreds of MOOCs and more.
 GO >>

-The Woods Hole Oceanographic Institution (WHOI) is now accepting applications for its annual Ocean Science Journalism Fellowship program, which will be held from October 14-18, 2019.
-Deadline is May 17.
+The Woods Hole Oceanographic Institution (WHOI) is now accepting applications for its annual Ocean Science Journalism Fellowship program, which will be held Oct 18-22, 2021.
+Deadline is Aug 13.

 The ideal candidates will have at least two years of writing, producing, or editing experience for a general-interest audience.
-Freelancers, book authors, and writers from nontraditional media may also be considered, but should be able to show a substantial portfolio of work.
+Preference to those with a scientific background or science-focused beat.